Neato

 How to Fix / Troubleshooting

-Safety: Power off and disconnect from charger.
+Safety: Power off the vacuum and disconnect it from the charger.

-- Step 2 – Check seals: Inspect all rubber gaskets and seals for hair or debris.
+- Step 2 – Check Seals: Inspect all rubber gaskets and seals for hair or debris.
 Clean and reseat them.

-- Step 4 – Ensure proper assembly: Make sure all parts click firmly into place with no visible gaps.
+- Step 4 – Ensure Proper Assembly: Make sure all parts click firmly into place with no visible gaps.

 Advertisements